Article en-us | Peat Moss Close-Up

 Since it’s a natural product, peat moss has different degrees of decomposition depending on its depth, and not all peat moss grades are adequate for a particular blend you will find on the market.

-If you were to take a cross section of a peat bog from top to bottom, you would see that the surface is composed of recently accumulated peat moss that is blonde in color and fibrous in texture, compared to the lower sections of the bog that contain peat that is more humified, dark brown and less fibrous.
+If you were to take a cross-section of a peat bog from top to bottom, you would see that the surface is composed of recently accumulated peat moss that is blonde in color and fibrous in texture, compared to the lower sections of the bog that contain peat that is more humified, dark brown and less fibrous.

 Field grades of peat moss are screened, blended, and processed to achieve specific physical properties for market grades and intended use.
 Market grades are based on coloration of the peat moss and the particle size passing through different mesh screen sizes (10, 20, 50 and 100 mesh screens).